Skip to content

 Task Graphs

-This widget lets you quickly view the three main graphs used when measuring the progress of tasks in an agile methodology:
+This widget lets you quickly view the three main graphs used when measuring the progress of tasks in an agile methodology.
+They are described in more detail in Reports.

 1. Task Velocity: this graph shows the total estimated and actual effort delivered in each product release and/or sprint